manolo/gwt-polymer-elements/README.md

 ### Enable `JsInterop` mode

-- Finally you must add the experimental JsInterop flag to the GWT compiler either modifying the `pom.xml` file if you use maven, or adding the option `-XjsInteropMode JS` to your IDE GWT SuperDevMode launcher.
+- Finally you must add the experimental JsInterop flag to the GWT compiler either modifying the `pom.xml` file if you use maven, or adding the option `-XjsInteropMode JS_RC` to your IDE GWT SuperDevMode launcher.

    ```xml
    <plugin>